plone/plone.app.testing/README.txt

 1. Remove any GenericSetup profiles and import/export steps that were loaded into the global registries during setup.

+2. Remove any Pluggable Authentication Service "multi-plugins" that were added to the global registry during setup.

-2. Pop the global component registry to unregister components loaded via ZCML.
+3. Pop the global component registry to unregister components loaded via ZCML.

-3. Pop the configuration context resource to restore its state.
+4. Pop the configuration context resource to restore its state.

-4. Pop the ``DemoStorage`` to undo any persistent changes.
+5. Pop the ``DemoStorage`` to undo any persistent changes.

 If you have made other changes on setup that are not covered by this broad tear-down, you'll also want to tear those down explicitly here.